mightyiam/tsconfigs/readme.md

 - TypeScript default is `false`
 - Our default is `false`

 It seems that this is more of a linting issue than a type checking issue.
-How about using this ESLint rule? https://eslint.org/docs/rules/no-fallthrough
+How about using the [`no-fallthrough` ESLint rule](https://eslint.org/docs/rules/no-fallthrough)?

 ### `noImplicitAny`